Crowds in Rome flock to hail new Pope Francis

 "I thought he was very humble, asking everyone to pray for him first," said Father Ted Martin, from Kalamazoo, Michigan.

-"I was completely surprised, I'm happy it'ait's a South American, as they have the most Catholics in the world."
+"I was completely surprised, I'm happy it's a South American, as they have the most Catholics in the world."

 (Writing by Keith Weir; Editing by Giles Elgood)